 Blogging saw a huge spike in growth in 2014.
-Since then, content creation strategies have developed into successful businesses and allows people to live their desired lifestyle.
+Since then, content creation strategies have developed into successful businesses and allow people to live their desired lifestyle.
 What is it about blogging that works so well?
 It gives marketers the chance to build brand awareness, convert leads, and build a figure of authority, to name a few.

 In this article, we’ve hand-picked 131 of the most important blogging statistics your business must know to create a powerful blogging strategy to boost your bottom line.

 Blogging Growth Statistics

 - In 2016, 73% of content creators reported earning money from their blogs.